flaturtha/CharlieChan/_short-stories/three-guess.md

 "Quiet," Mogin toned.

-"Everybody was happy," Frey said, "be cause nobody really lost out.
+"Everybody was happy," Frey said, "because nobody really lost out.
 The artists made dough and the dealers made dough and the customers thought they were getting high class stuff.
 One of these customers was Harry Duggin, the successful corporation lawyer."

 Lasseroe opened his mouth to say something.
-Then he closed it ard looked at Frey and looked at Mogin and looked at Frey again.
+Then he closed it and looked at Frey and looked at Mogin and looked at Frey again.

 "You sold Duggin a few pieces of sculpture done by a girl named Tess Rillette," Frey said.
 "Duggin liked the sculpture and he wanted to meet the girl.
 You introduced him to Tess and he went crazy.
 He worshipped her.
 He asked her to marry him.
 She thought it was funny and she told you about it.
 You didn't think it was funny.
 You saw a new dodge --- "